matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 This section refers to API Version 2.

 Some API endpoints such as ``login`` or ``register`` require authentication that interacts with the user.
-The home server may provide many different ways of authenticating, such as user/password auth, login via a social network (OAuth2), login by confirming a token sent to their email address, etc. This specification does not define how home servers should authorise their users but instead defines the standard interface which implementations should follow so that ANY client can login to ANY home server.
+The homeserver may provide many different ways of authenticating, such as user/password auth, login via a social network (OAuth2), login by confirming a token sent to their email address, etc. This specification does not define how homeservers should authorise their users but instead defines the standard interface which implementations should follow so that ANY client can login to ANY homeserver.

 The process takes the form of one or more stages, where at each stage the client submits a set of data for a given stage type and awaits a response from the